Thanks to these chicken tenderloin recipes, you can plan out dinner for the whole month!

 And when you dip thin strips of chicken into it?
 Magic happens!

 Paleo, low-carb, and gluten-free?
-You have to try this one out!
+You have to try this chicken recipe out!

 You’ll use unsweetened coconut flakes for the coating, so it’s tasty and also nut-free.